dsoto/WP16/outline.md

-# Possible Titles
+# Working Title

-- Multiple estimates of latent demand using survey data
-- Appliance acquisition after electricity provision
-- Strategies to estimate post-electrification appliance acquisition and demand growth
+Strategy to estimate post-electrification appliance acquisition and
+    demand growth

 # Abstract

 - in remote areas, electricity provision must be financially viable without subsidy
-- we explore methods to predict appliance acquisition to provide a bottom up model for electricity demand
+- we explore a method to predict appliance acquisition to provide a bottom up model for electricity demand
-- we specifically address survey-based estimates of latent demand
+- we specifically use a survey-based estimate of latent demand
-- these methods provide a range of estimates to be corroborated by future work
+- this method is one of a range of estimates to be corroborated by future work
 - we use this method in a case study of a region undergoing electrification